metio/terraform-provider-k8s/docs/data-sources/metal3_io_bare_metal_host_v1alpha1_manifest.md

 Required:

 - `level` (String) RAID level for the logical disk.
-The following levels are supported: 0;1;1+0.
+The following levels are supported: 0, 1 and 1+0.

 Optional:

 - `physical_disks` (Attributes List) A list of device hints, the number of items should be greater than or equal to 2. (see [below for nested schema](#nestedatt--spec--raid--software_raid_volumes--physical_disks))
-- `size_gibibytes` (Number) Size (Integer) of the logical disk to be created in GiB.
+- `size_gibibytes` (Number) Size of the logical disk to be created in GiB.
 If unspecified or set be 0, the maximum capacity of disk will be used for logical disk.

 <a id="nestedatt--spec--raid--software_raid_volumes--physical_disks"></a>
 ### Nested Schema for `spec.raid.software_raid_volumes.physical_disks`